antnh6/antnh6.github.io/_posts/2017-06-27-linear-regression.md

 tags: [supervised, machine-learning]
 categories: notes
 ---
-to do regression
 ### Terminology
+**Linear Regression** is a method to predict a continuous outcome with the assumption that the relationship of the outcome and the independent variables is linear.

 **Baseline prediction** In order to find out your learning algorithm is any good, you will typically measure performance in one way or another.
 Say, you get 75% accuracy.
 But is it any good?
 You can infer this meaning by comparing with a baseline's performance.
 A baseline is a method that uses heuristics, simple summary statistics, randomness, or machine learning to create predictions for a dataset.
-You can use these predictions to measure the baseline's performance (e.g., accuracy)-- this metric will then become what you compare any other machine learning algorithm against[(source)][3].
+You can use these predictions to measure the baseline's performance (e.g., accuracy)-- this metric will then become what you compare any other machine learning algorithm against [(source)][3].

 **SST** = total sum of squared errors from using the **baseline** prediction from the training set
 ```